ForrestPi/TLD-projects/TLD-CPU/README.md

 TLD
 ===

 This is a C++ implementation of the Tracking-Learning-Detection (TLD) algorithm.

+using opencv2412 and visual studio 2012 in win7 x64

 The code is functional right now, but not stable, i.e. little changes of parameters will lead the result turning worse.